MicrosoftDocs/windows-itpro-docs/windows/configuration/windows-spotlight/index.md

 ## User experience

-When Windows spotlight is enabled, users sees a new image on the lock screen and in the background every day.
-The image is displayed in the background when the user logs in, and on the lock screen when the user locks the device.
-Users will also see suggestions, fun facts, tips, or organizational messages in different locations, such as the lock screen, the background, the taskbar, or the Get Started app.
-If you deploy a custom lock screen or background image, users see the custom image instead of the Windows spotlight image:
+When Windows spotlight is enabled, devices apply a new image on the lock screen and in the background every day.
+The image is displayed in the background when the user signs in, and on the lock screen when the user locks the device.
+Users can still receive suggestions, fun facts, tips, or organizational messages.
+If you deploy a custom lock screen or background image, devices apply the custom image instead of the Windows spotlight image:

 ::: zone pivot="windows-11"